RiddleAndCode/RnCAtmelCrypto/README.md

 - Copy all files to the library folder within your Arduino working library.
 - Start the Arduino IDE.
 - Follow the cryptoauth-arduino directory into the Examples directory.
 Start the file Crypto_Examples.ino from within the Crypto_Examples folder.
+- Follow the CmdMessenger directory into the Examples directory.
+Start the file example_utf8.ino from within the CmdMessenger folder.

 Beside this, to follow through with all examples it also takes: